-Natural menopause usually develops gradually between the ages of 45 - 55.
+Natural menopause usually develops gradually between the ages of 45 to 55.
 During this transition time, called "perimenopause," menstrual periods become more irregular and begin to taper off.
-When menstrual periods have completely stopped for 12 months, a woman is considered to have reached menopause.
-On average, women reach menopause around the age of 51, but menopause can occur at younger or older ages.Perimenopausal Symptoms
+After menstrual periods have stopped for 12 months, a woman is considered to have reached menopause.
+On average, American women reach menopause around the age of 51, but menopause can occur at younger or older ages.Perimenopausal Symptoms

 During perimenopause, women may have various symptoms.
-Symptoms vary among women, and may range from mild to severe.
+Symptoms differ among women, and may range from mild to severe.
+Hot flashes, an intense sudden build-up of body heat, are the most common symptom.
 Some women have no symptoms.Treatment

-Hormone therapy (HT) is the most effective drug treatment for hot flashes, but long-term use (more than 5 - 7 years) can increase the risks of heart disease, heart attack, stroke, blood clots in the lungs, breast cancer, and endometrial cancer.
-Therefore, doctors recommend that women who use HRT should take the lowest possible dose for the shortest possible time.
+Hormone therapy (HT) is the most effective drug treatment for hot flashes, but long-term use can increase the risks of breast cancer.
+Blood clots in the legs or lungs are more common while on estrogen.
+Some studies show increased or decreased risk of cardiac disease and stroke with estrogen use.
+Therefore, doctors recommend that women who use HT should take the lowest possible dose for the shortest possible time.

 Natural menopause does not occur suddenly.
 A period called perimenopause usually begins a few years before the last menstrual cycle.
 There are two stages in the transition:

-The average age that women reach menopause is 51 years although it can occur as early as age 40 to as late as the early 60s.
+Menopause is considered to have occurred after a woman has gone a full 12 months without a period.
+Menopause marks the end of menstruation and a women's fertility.
+American women reach menopause at an average age of 51 years, although it can occur as early as age 40 to as late as the early 60s.
 Women now have a life expectancy of more than 80 years.
-Currently, women can expect to live some 30 or 40 years of their life in the postmenopausal state.
+Currently, women can expect to live some 30 or 40 years of their lives in the postmenopausal state.

 Menopause is not a disease.
 However, many conditions are associated with estrogen depletion, including heart disease, osteoporosis, and other complications.
 Fortunately, effective treatments are available for these conditions.